 NYSORVA is the statewide advocacy group focused on issues that affect the trail motorcycling and ATVing community, such as land-use issues and legislation.
 NYSORVA is recognized for it relevance by national organizations such as the American Motorcyclists Assn.
 (AMA), National Off-Highway Vehicle Conservation Council (NOHVCC), The Blue Ribbon Coalition (BRC), and the Motorcycle Industry Council (MIC).
-NYSORVA is the organization designated by a Memorandum of Understanding (MoU) with the Dept. of Environmental Conservation (DEC) as the state’s conduit for communication with the wheeled off-highway vehicle (OHV) user community.
+NYSORVA is the state’s conduit for communication with the wheeled off-highway vehicle (OHV) user community.

 USDA Forest Service estimates as of 2005, that 1.9 million New York citizens, or 13.1% of the population 16+ years of age participate in wheeled-OHV recreation, the third-largest riding population of all states in the nation.

 In brief, NYSORVA’s mission is to work with all interested parties for increased safe and environmentally-conscious OHV recreational opportunities on both public and private lands in NY State for our growing community.

 NYSORVA is a nonprofit corporation, is run entirely by a volunteer staff of trail riding enthusiasts, and is funded with donations from clubs, individuals, dealers and grant agencies.

 There are very limited publicly-open riding areas in NY for wheeled-OHVs and a few private club land areas.
 Your best bet for finding places to ride is to join a local club to learn of the opportunities in your area.
 See the New York Clubs page for a list of clubs and links.